hpc-carpentry/hpc-carpentry.github.io/_posts/2019/12/2019-12-23-fiscal-sponsor-gratitude.md

 In our Gratitude series, we shared [our gratitude for our fiscal sponsor Community Initiatives](https://carpentries.org/blog/2019/12/CI-gratitudes/).
 The Community Initiatives' team joined in to share their gratitude for the work as well, and we appreciate the great partnership!
 Check out their post below.

 It is Community Initiatives’ mission to help others excel at their missions.
-As a fiscal sponsor, we share our nonprofit status with organizations like The Carpentries; then, we take on their back office work that includes human resources, accounting, business development, legal affairs and so much more so that they can focus on their great ideas.
+As a fiscal sponsor, we share our nonprofit status with organisations like The Carpentries; then, we take on their back office work that includes human resources, accounting, business development, legal affairs and so much more so that they can focus on their great ideas.

 So, when The Carpentries’ team came to our Oakland, California office, we were thrilled that they asked how to be more efficient in every part of their business practice.
 They met with a member from [each of our teams](https://communityin.org/meet-us/team/) and asked great questions  -- this is the type of partnership that gets us out of bed in the morning.